Rel Primer: Basic Syntax

 def output[x] = age[x]["Jane"]

 You might find it instructive to figure out the details of how the above works.
-But the intuitive meaning is clear, thanks to the declarative nature of the language.
+But doing so is rarely needed, thanks to the declarative nature of the language.

 // read query